 Our Nu-World School of Excellence continues to operate successfully within the guidelines of the Wholesale and Retail sector SETA strategy for career pathing.
 A top priority for us will always be investing in our people, ensuring that we have motivated and capable staff and equipping them with skills for the future.
-Since inception we have trained and provided financial support for more than 80 employees.
-For the 2019 year the school provided training for 24 school leavers of which 5 have been offered permanent employment.
-In addition we have provided bursaries to a number of middle and senior managers, in line with our succession planning.
+All students are school leaver matriculants, mostly from Thembisa.
+All designated group black.
+All 17 students must attend lectures for one day of the week and on the remaining 4 days, lectures are by way of zoom.
+We have provided all students with tablets and data packages to facilitate off campus lectures.
+In addition we have provided bursaries to two black female personnel to further their studies in Business Management and Credit Control.

-Socio-economic upliftment assistance
+Socio-economic upliftment

 We are committed to support charities which serve the disabled, elderly as well as child orphanages and baby crèches.
-These charities serve people in our surrounding area of Alexandra as we endeavour to improve the lives and bring a new element of hope, most especially to our children, one child at a time.
+These charities serve people in our surrounding areas of Alexandra and Thembisa as we endeavour to improve the lives and bring a new element of hope, most especially to our children.